matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

  * Ensuring the code of conduct for +matrix:matrix.org community rooms is maintained and applied

-If members are absent for more than 8 weeks without prior agreement, they will be assumed to have left the project.
+If members are absent (uncontactable) for more than 8 weeks without prior agreement, they will be assumed to have left the project.

 Spec Core Team members can resign whenever they want, but must notify the rest of the team and the Guardians on doing so.